 The neck contains no bony prominences, but simply connects the head with the body.
 Where the neck meets the body there is a roughed tubercle, with a facet for articulation with the transverse process of the corresponding vertebra.

 The body, or shaft of the rib is flat and curved.
 The internal surface of the shaft has a groove for the neurovascular supply of the thorax, protecting the vessels and nerves from damage.

 Ribs 1, 2, 10 11 and 12 can be described as ‘atypical’ – they have features that are not common to all the ribs.

 Rib 1 is shorter and wider than the other ribs.
-It only has one facet on its head for articulation with its corresponding vertebrae (there isn’t a thoracic vertebra above it).
+It only has one facet on its head for articulation with its corresponding vertebra (there isn’t a thoracic vertebra above it).
 The superior surface is marked by two grooves, which make way for the subclavian vessels.

 Rib 2 is thinner and longer than rib 1, and has two articular facets on the head as normal.
 It has a roughened area on its upper surface, from which the serratus anterior muscle originates.

 Rib 10 only has one facet – for articulation with its numerically corresponding vertebra.